 Here’s another example:

-On the training floor at the Ranch, we have a therapy treatment table which sits ready to use if a student needs treatment or testing.
+On the training floor at the ARMory, we have a therapy treatment table which sits ready to use if a student needs treatment or testing.
 It’s a handy tool intended to help deliver any physical therapy treatment modality our students might need.
 I prefer the table to be clean and empty at all times so it is always available when needed.
 Nonetheless, every time I walk past it, there are drinks, keys, wallets, towels and folders all over it.
 It drives me nuts until I remember Gibson’s principle of affordances.
 Our students and staff aren’t being rebellious or contrarian by cluttering the treatment table.
 The fact is, our students and staff don’t view the treatment table as sacred therapeutic ground.
 Try as they might, not to put stuff on it, the table presents itself as attractively “put-on-able.” surface.
 I’ll bet that if you look around, you’ll see the same phenomenon on every horizontal surface in your house.

 Affordances in athletic events are intimately intertwined with the individual’s athleticism and the player’s overall movement profile.
 For more on our view of “athleticism” CLICK HERE.
 Under the Direct Perception Theory, if a running back puts his foot in the ground and sees a hole, his body knows its ability.
 If the running back is extremely athletic, he is afforded a smaller hole than a less athletic guy.
 In the same manner, hitters who are elite movers are afforded more pitches that appear “hittable.”
 This explains how major league hitters can “slow the game down” and turn around 100 mph fastballs and filthy sliders.
 Because they are such fantastic movers, they are afforded more hittable pitches.
 As a hitter, if you aren’t able to get into positions that optimize your mechanical advantages while allowing for subconscious adjustability, you will not be afforded as many pitches that appear “hittable.”
 If you learn to move better, you will perceive better and as you perceive better you will move better.